Bruhath10/Physical-Design-with-OpenLANE/README.md

 - 3. The OpenLANE Flow
 - 4. Day 1: Overview of the tools, Preparation and Synthesis steps
 - 5. Day 2: Floor Planning and Placement
+- 6. Day 3: Designing a Library cell
+- 7. Day 4: Placing the custom Inverter and CTS
+- 8. Day 5: PDN and Routing

 ## 1. Introduction
 OpenLANE is an automated RTL to GDSII flow which uses several Open-Source tools like OpenROAD, Yosys, Magic, Netgen, Fault, OpenPhySyn and a SPEF extractor to run the flow.
 We can use customized scripts for modelling and optimization of the steps.
 It is a methodology or process designed to work specifically on Google-Skywater 130nm PDKs (Open-Source PDKs) using Open-Source tools.
 The target of OpenLANE is to produce clean GDSII without any human intervention and is used to produce hard macros and chips.